Power demand reaches danger levels as Mumbaikars try to cool down

-As temperature rises, the city’s demand for electricity is reaching close to 3,500 MW, beyond which power distributors will be forced to buy electricity in the open market
+As temperature rises, Mumbai's demand for electricity is reaching close to 3,500 MW, beyond which power distributors will be forced to buy electricity in the open market

 The rising mercury is making life difficult, both for Mumbaikars as well as power companies.
 The electricity consumption in the city has witnessed a sharp spike in the last few days, as temperatures have soared to the 40 degree Celsius mark.

 Beating the heat: The water pipeline burst at Mumbai-Pune Expressway near Khalapur toll naka may have caused problems for authorities, but kids made the most of the ‘water fountain’ to cool down on Sunday.
 Pic/Sameer Markande

 The power demand has escalated in the last week, touching almost 3,400 MW, 500 MW more than normal consumption.
 The situation is expected to get worse in the peak summer months of April and May.
 Last year, power consumption reached 3,300 MW in April.

 Sources said that the demand is mostly at its peak between 1 pm and 5 pm, when people prefer to stay inside their offices or homes and air conditioners are working on full blast.
 The cooling systems in offices, commercial centres and complexes have escalated the overall demand in the city by 700 MW.